yasomaru/go-sdk/CONTRIBUTING.md

-A note to readers: this policy was drafted in consultation with counsel, and so uses terms like 'Steering Committee', which may be confusing in the context of other 'steering committees' for the Model Context Protocol.
-In the context here, 'Steering Committee' means the set of Approvers, who are able to approve pull requests and/or make administrative changes to the project.
+A note to readers: this policy was drafted in consultation with counsel, and so uses terms like 'Steering Committee', which may be confusing in the context of other 'steering committees' for Model Context Protocol.
+In the context here, 'Steering Committee' means the working group: the set of people who are able to approve pull requests and/or make administrative changes to the project.

 ### Antitrust policy